coccon/proffastpylot/docs/usage.md

 # Usage

+## Out of the box example: execution of an example

+The prfPylot provides a out-of-the-box example which can be run directly after the installation.
+For this you only have to execute `example\run.py`.
+Everything else is executed automatically.

 ## Input file

-In the input file you can specify the information about the program as the location of you in- and output files and information about the processed data.
+In the input file you can specify the information about the program as the location of your in- and output files as well as information about the processed data.
 It is stored in the `yaml` format.
 In the file `example_sodankyla_input.yml` you can find and example with comments.
-Adjust this file for your requirements.
+It is possible to either adjust this file to your requirements or to use the program `prfpylot/create_inputfile.py` This program starts an assistant which guides you step by step trough all relevant settings to create an input file suitable for your site and needs.

-## Starting the program
+## General use of the prfPylot

 For starting the program you need to create an instance of the Pylot class with a input file.